Moondru Per Moondru Kadal: Release

-Reception
+Critical reception

 The film received mixed reviews from critics.
-S Saraswathi from Rediff gave 2.5 stars out of 5 and wrote "Moondru Per Moondru Kadhal lacks the intensity expected of a Vasanth film, but makes up for it with its exceptional music.
-Sify said "MPMK is technically chic and Vasanth has made an interesting film which has its shares of romantic break-up`s and heart breaks" and rated the film as average.
-Behindwoods gave 2 stars out of 5 and stated "Vasanth’s Moondru Per Moondru Kadhal, although eulogizes love, works in parts with music and camera helping the story but his style has not been felt powerfully in the film.
-Indiaglitz wrote "To sum up, the director's usual foray is missing and might work in bits with the help of some breezy music, help from the cast and some good cinematography". in.com rated the film 2.5 out of 5 and wrote "MPMK is not entirely bad and those who love pure romantic flicks can watch it once provided if you can sit through the bland first hour of the film."
-Baradwaj Rangan of the Hindu wrote "But the film isn’t worked out very well.
-It doesn’t build the way it ought to, and the various strands don’t come together satisfactorily — they hang loose."
+S Saraswathi from Rediff.com gave 2.5 stars out of 5 and wrote "Moondru Per Moondru Kadhal lacks the intensity expected of a Vasanth film, but makes up for it with its exceptional music.
+Sify said, "MPMK is technically chic and Vasanth has made an interesting film which has its shares of romantic break-up`s and heart breaks" and rated the film as average.
+Vivek Ramz of In.com rated the film 2.5 out of 5 and wrote "MPMK is not entirely bad and those who love pure romantic flicks can watch it once provided if you can sit through the bland first hour of the film."
+Baradwaj Rangan wrote for The Hindu that "the film isn’t worked out very well.
+It doesn’t build the way it ought to, and the various strands don’t come together satisfactorily – they hang loose."